Emerging Greater Cambridge Local Plan - Overview

 There will be many opportunities for everyone interested in the Greater Cambridge area to get involved – online and in person.
 We will regularly update our website with further content, sharing the process of developing the joint Local Plan and inviting you to comment.
 Please check our website regularly.

 Individuals and organisations can opt-in to receiving future mailings in relation to public consultations or notifications on planning policy documents by logging in to the Cambridge City and/or South Cambridgeshire District consultation database and choosing the ‘areas of interest’ that you would like future mailings about.
 When you log in, you will find the list of ‘areas of interest’ under ‘My Details’

 What is a Local Plan?

-The National Planning Policy Framework (NPPF) was published in July 2018 and continues to include a strong expectation that Local Authorities will prepare plans which positively seek opportunities to meet the development needs of their area, and that are sufficiently flexible to adapt to rapid change.
+The latest National Planning Policy Framework (NPPF) was published in February 2019 and continues to include a strong expectation that Local Authorities will prepare plans which positively seek opportunities to meet the development needs of their area, and that are sufficiently flexible to adapt to rapid change.
 Strategic policies should set out an overall strategy for the pattern, scale and quality of development, and make sufficient provision for a number of key land uses.
 These are housing (including affordable housing), employment, retail, leisure and other commercial development, infrastructure for transport and other key utilities, community facilities, and the conservation and enhancement of the natural, built and historic environment.